alexstandiford/easy-age-verifier/readme.txt

 = 1.20 =
 * Implemented an optional form type that allows users to specify that they are of age instead of forcing them to enter their date of birth.

+= 1.21 =
+* Fixed a bug that caused the verification to occasionally pop up when it shouldn't.
+This was especially true for sites that use caching plugins.
+* Tweaked the CSS for the under/over pop up.